notes

 Notes from Becoming

-It’s a small library of reflections — fragments, insights, stories, and moments from the path of becoming.
+Simply a small library of reflections — fragments, insights, stories, and moments from the path, attempts to notice what was true, and to live more honestly because of it.

 These notes are not performances; they’re honest field notes.